Umair-Waseem/marine-debris-classifier/README.md

 * Collect more images for underrepresented classes
 * Add expert label verification
-* Train an object detection model for localized debris detection
+* Train an object detection model to locate debris in images
 * Evaluate the multi-label model on a separate unseen test set
 * Add batch prediction, logging, and model explainability